chamki/log4j2Config/readme.txt

-This project is just a test the config and base usage of the log4j2, you can get more detail about the usage of log4j2 in the org.apache.log4j2.
+This project is a development branch, and it is just a test the config and base usage of the log4j2, you can get more detail about the usage of log4j2 in the org.apache.log4j2.